gelisam/cabal-rangefinder/README.md

 purpose
 -------

-Suppose you have a Haskell project which builds fine on your machine with `cabal-dev install`.
+Suppose you have a Haskell project which builds fine on your machine with `cabal install`.
 Will it also build fine on other machines?

 One common reason for build failures is unspecified version ranges.